 Stricter environmental regulations

-Carbon taxes, stringent effluent and air pollutant discharge limits, etc.
+Carbon taxes, stringent discharge limits for effluents and air pollutant , etc.

 Increased litigation costs

 Higher litigation costs for managing accidental spills / discharges